The Nutty Professor (franchise): Stage

 A musical comedy adaptation ran on Broadway after a tryout production that opened at the Nashville Tennessee Performing Arts Center from July to August 2012.
 Lewis directed the musical, with choreography by Joann M. Hunter.
 The musical has a book and lyrics written by Rupert Holmes and music composed by Marvin Hamlisch, with scenery by David Gallo and costumes by Ann Hould-Ward.
 Michael Andrew was cast in the lead role as Professor Julius Kelp.
 The plot closely follows the original film.
-The production received warm reviews for its choreography, songs, cast, set, and story.
+The production received positive reviews for its choreography, songs, cast, set, and story.

 Novelization

 The accompanying novel written by the author of the musical's script, Rupert Holmes, received praise for its use of comedy as well as for the meaningful underlying message.